Rent Stabilization Association of NYC - Litigation in New York State Supreme Court

 Representation of one of the largest life insurers in the world in its $130 million acquisition of 28 CVS drug stores in connection with 1031 exchanges.

 World-Wide Group - Condo Construction Financing

-Representation of World-Wide Group in a $180 million construction loan and mezzanine financing by Helaba and Bank of America for World Wide's construction of a high-rise condominium on East 74th Street and Second Avenue.
+Representation of World-Wide Group in a $180 million construction loan and mezzanine financing by Helaba and a major international bank for World Wide's construction of a high-rise condominium on East 74th Street and Second Avenue.
 We also represented World Wide in its acquisition of six neighboring properties and adjoining development rights to create the assemblage, which also included inclusionary housing and 421-a credits.

 Nathan Berman/Downtown Holdings - Financing

 Representation of a joint venture in securing $265.5 million in Liberty Bonds and mezzanine financing to repay existing debt and to convert to residential use the top 41 floors of 20 Exchange Place, an 800,000 square foot, 57-story landmark building in the Financial District.
 This transaction was designated as one of the Most Ingenious Deals of the Year in 2006 by the Real Estate Board of New York.

 Representation of a pair of mezzanine lenders in a $25.0 million secured agented mezzanine facility to a Texas developer.
 Proceeds of loans were applied to acquire and develop land in Horseshoe Bay, Lano, and Burnet, Texas.

 Horizen Global - $136 Million Hotel Development

 Representation of Horizen Global in connection with the acquisition, development and conversion of a warehouse building on 11th Avenue in Manhattan into a boutique hotel.
 We also represented Horizen Global in connection with the financing and construction contracts.